 What is Jenkins?

-Jenkins ransomware is designed to encrypt files and change their filenames by appending the ".jenkins" extension to them.
-For example, it changes a file named "sample.jpg" to "sample.jpg.jenkins", and so on.
-Also, it creates a text file (ransom note) named "!READ_ME.txt", it contains instructions on how to contact cyber criminals who designed Jenkins.
+Jenkins ransomware is designed to encrypt files and change associated filenames by appending the ".jenkins" extension.
+For example, "sample.jpg" becomes "sample.jpg.jenkins", and so on.
+This ransomware also creates a text file ("!READ_ME.txt") containing the ransom message and instructions about how to contact the cyber criminals who designed Jenkins.